batu6/BulkColorHistograms/README.md

    - *Selected samples only* — recolors exactly what you checked, no expansion
    - *Same sample + fluorophore + gate* — also checks matching histograms with the same sample, channel, and gate (good for congenically marked samples)
    - *Same sample + fluorophore* — also checks matching histograms with the same sample and channel across any gate

+   - Rowwise — Allows selection of samples belonging to same row in different histograms.

    **Layout scope** — controls whether matching extends across layouts or stays within the same one:
    - *Within same layout*